AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/bitbucket.md

 ## Create a Cloud branch

 The Bitbucket integration cannot activate new environments in your Adobe Commerce on cloud infrastructure project.
 If you create an environment with Bitbucket, you must activate the environment manually.
-To avoid this extra step, it is best practice to create environments using the `magento-cloud` CLI tool or the Cloud Console.
+To avoid this extra step, it is best practice to create environments using the `magento-cloud` CLI tool or the [!DNL Cloud Console].

 **To activate a branch created with Bitbucket**: